JoshTheDerf/iceblerg/README.md

     // blog data to other services.
 });
   ```
-4. Create two directorys, `posts` and `templates`.
+4. Create two directories, `posts` and `templates`.
 These are the default directories from which iceblerg generates the blog.
 5. Create a new file (henceforth known as `hello-world.md`) in the posts directory and paste this into it.
 (See [Post Format](#post-format) for an explanation of the file)

   ```markdown